SchemaPlus/schema_dev/README.md

 #### `schema_dev.yml`

-The client gem needs a file `schema_dev.yml` in it's root, which specifies the testing matrix, among other things.
+The client gem needs a file `schema_dev.yml` in it's root, which specifies the testing matrix among other things.

 * `ruby`:  A single version of ruby, or a list of ruby versions.
 * `rails`: A single version of rails, or a list of rails versions
-* `db`: (Optional) The list of db adapters to test.
-Leave this out if the gem will hardwire its tests for a single adapter.
+* `db`:  A single db adapter, or a list of db adapters.
 * `quick`: (Optional) Hash listing the version of ruby, rails, and db to use with `--quick` option.
 If not specified, the default is to use the last entry in each list.

 #### Gemfiles